fvnkhead/RingSpawns/README.md

 RingSpawns
 ================================================================================

-A different spawn algorithm for Northstar.
+A different pilot spawn algorithm for Northstar.
 Currently playable on at least Pilots vs. Pilots, FFA modes and Attrition.

 Name